Conveyancing fraud and payment diversion fraud

-This joint guidance from the National Crime Agency, Action Fraud, the National Economic Crime Centre and the Law Society explains how you can protect yourself from fraud when buying or selling a home.
+This joint guidance from the National Crime Agency, Action Fraud, the National Economic Crime Centre and the Law Society explains how you can protect yourself from fraud.

-These schemes can be highly sophisticated, and almost always involve the criminals pretending to be your lawyer in order to con you into diverting your payment to an account they control.
+These schemes can be highly sophisticated, and almost always involve the criminals pretending to be your lawyer in order to con you into sending your payment to an account they control.

 You can test the account by sending a small sum to the account details provided and check that your lawyer has received this before transferring all of the money.

 Payment diversion fraud is where criminals target a specific individual, impersonate others, create or amend invoices and divert payments to criminal-controlled bank accounts.

 It affects everyone, though small and medium-sized businesses are particularly vulnerable.

 Make sure team members in finance, payroll and other departments that make payments are aware of the risk.

 When year-end approaches, increased payments and workload make businesses more vulnerable.

 Business email compromise is a form of phishing attack where a criminal attempts to trick a senior executive (or budget holder) into transferring funds, or revealing sensitive information.

 The criminals behind business email compromise send convincing-looking emails that might request unusual payments or contain links to 'dodgy' websites.